+Quantitative information

-Quantitative information is presented in number format - e.g. participant numbers, demographics, sales figures, percentage of participants satisfied and so on.
-This type of information is effective in providing a short, sharp overview of overall outputs and outcomes in a way that readers can quickly digest.1 It also helps to quantify how funding has been spent.
+- Presented in number format e.g. participant numbers, demographics, sales figures, percentage of participants satisfied and so on. - Information is provides a short, sharp overview of overall outputs and outcomes in a way that readers can quickly digest.1 It also helps to quantify how funding has been spent. - Drawback relying on quantitative data alone is that it only provides part of the picture and often obscures the more complex, nuanced and meaningful aspects of a project/program.